DocMarty84/atom-odoo-snippets/README.md

 # atom-odoo-snippets

 Add snippets for the Odoo software development to the Atom editor.
 Snippets are provided for Python and XML sources.
-All snippets start with prefix 'odoo_'.
+All snippets start with prefix 'oo_'.

 Python snippets:
 - Create new Odoo object
 - Inherit/Extend existing Odoo object
 - Add new field of type Integer, Char, Text, Many2one, One2many, Many2many,
-Boolean, HTML, Float, Date, DateTime, Selection, Binary.
+Boolean, HTML, Float, Date, DateTime, Selection, Binary
+- Call to search and name_search
+- Create method for compute, onchange, constrains
+- Add a computed field with appropriate methods

 XML snippets:
 - Create the main tags
-- Create Form/Tree view
+- Create Form/Tree/Search view
-- Inherit existing Form/Tree view
+- Inherit existing Form/Tree/Search view
 - Add Form's header with 'state' and buttons
 - Create action
 - Create menu item for any of the 3 levels (upper bar, category, action)